List of Star Wars prequel trilogy characters: Jar Jar Binks

-Jar Jar Binks is a Gungan from Naboo.
+Jar Jar Binks is a Gungan from Naboo who was previously banished from his home due to his clumsiness.
+By the end of the first film, he is welcomed back by the other Gungans and later serves as a representative for them in the Galactic Senate.

 The character was portrayed by Ahmed Best in all three films.

 C-3PO

 C-3PO is a protocol droid built by Anakin Skywalker on Tatooine.
+He eventually comes under the ownership of Senator Amidala.
+After her death, she is given to Captain Antilles, who has C-3PO's memory wiped.

 The character was portrayed by Anthony Daniels, reprising his role from the original trilogy.

 R2-D2

-R2-D2 is an astromech droid serving the government of Naboo.
+R2-D2 is an astromech droid serving the government of Naboo and later as Anakin's personal companion.

 The character was portrayed by Kenny Baker, reprising his role from the original trilogy.

 Shmi Skywalker

 Shmi Skywalker is the mother of Anakin Skywalker, who tells Qui-Gon Jinn that there was no father.
 She is later married to Cliegg Lars before her death at the hands of the Tusken Raiders.

 The character was portrayed by Pernilla August in the first two films.

 Yoda

 Yoda is a Jedi Master and leader of the High Council.
+Considered the wisest of the Jedi, he is the former master of Dooku.
+Yoda is one of the few Jedi to survive Order 66, and he attempts to destroy Emperor Palpatine in the climax of the third film, but ultimately fails and goes into exile on the remote planet Dagobah.

 The character was portrayed by Frank Oz, reprising his role from the original trilogy.